MaCoredroid/homework_for_Internet_app/task2/homework.md

 ### Resources consumption of REST service
+*If the pictures can't be displayed properly, use shadowsocks to fix it*<br>
 At first I tried prometheus , which is an end point of Spring Boot actuator, but <br>
 it just gave me a bunch of information, but I'd rather prefer charts.<br>
 [![2.png](https://i.postimg.cc/zfr4ZXNH/2.png)](https://postimg.cc/Wd550Vhs)